Anisotropic spin Hall and spin Nernst effects in bismuth semimetal: RESULTS AND DISCUSSION

 Since the SHC could be sensitive to the location of the Fermi energy ($E_F$)~\cite{Guo2005,Guo2008,Guo2014}, we also calculate the SHC as a function of $E_F$ within the so-called rigid band approximation, i.e., only the Fermi energy is varied while the band structure is kept fixed.
-The results may allow us to optimize the SHC of bulk Bi by chemical doping or gating.
+The results may allow us to optimize the SHC of Bi by chemical doping or gating.
 However, we should note that shifting the Fermi level by, e.g., chemical doping will inevitably change the band structure.
 If these changes in the band structure are large, they will render the rigid band approximation invalid.
 Nonetheless, if the amount of hole or electron doping is small, one may expect that the band structure is hardly affected and hence the predictions are valid.
 The obtained spectra of the SHC elements are displayed Fig. 2.
 Indeed, as one can see from Fig. 2, the SHC curves show a significant dependence on the $E_F$.
-In particular, the magnitudes of all three elements peak at the $E_F$ with the peak values being as large as about 1000 ($\hbar$/e)(S/cm) [see Fig. 2(a)].
+In particular, all three elements have a prominent peak near the $E_F$ with the peak values being as large as about 1000 ($\hbar$/e)(S/cm) [see Fig. 2(a)].
 This could be attributed to the fact that the Fermi level falls within the narrow band gaps around the Z and L points in the BZ [Fig. 1(a)].
 This is reminescent of platinum metal where the SHC also exhibits a prominent peak at the $E_F$ which falls within the SOC-induced band gaps~\cite{Guo2008}.
 It was pointed out in \cite{Guo2008} that when two degenerate bands become slightly gapped by the SOC, a pair of large peaks of spin Berry curvature with opposite signs would appear on the occupied and empty bands, respectively, thus resulting in a gigantic contribution to the SHC [see Eq.
 (2)].
 Indeed, Fig. 3(c) indicates that spin Berry curvatures $\Omega_{yx}^z$ of bands 3 and 4 peak in the vicinity of the Z and L points with large magnitudes but opposite signs.
 Since band 3 is almost full while band 4 is nearly empty [Fig. 1(a)], the total $\Omega_{yx}^z$ shows a gigantic positive peak near the Z point along the $\Gamma$-Z line and also a smaller negative peak near the L point along the $\Gamma$-L line.
 Clearly, the large positive $\sigma_{yx}^z$ peak near the $E_F$ results from the gigantic $\Omega_{yx}^z$ near the Z point [Fig. 1(c)].
-As the energy is either raised above the $E_F$ or lowered below the $E_F$, the magnitudes of all three elements decrease monotonically.
-At around -2.0 eV, $\sigma_{xz}^y$ and $\sigma_{zy}^x$ change sign while $\sigma_{yx}^z$ changes sign at about -2.7 eV.
-Figure 2(a) shows that in the energy range from -2.0 to -0.5 eV, there is a prominent difference between $\sigma_{xz}^y$ and $\sigma_{yx}^z$, thus indicating a strongly anisotropic SHE.
-For example, $\Delta_{zy}^{sH}$ is as large as 637 ($\hbar$/e)(S/cm) at -0.72 eV [Fig. 2(a)].